arkouda.client_dtypes

 class arkouda.client_dtypes.IPv4(values)[source]

-Bases: arkouda.pdarrayclass.pdarray
+Bases: arkouda.numpy.pdarrayclass.pdarray

 Represent integers as IPv4 addresses.